Understanding and Mitigating Errors of LLM-Generated RTL Code: Related Work

 \subsection{LLMs for RTL Code Generation}

 With the rise of LLMs in the programming field, an increasing number of researchers are considering using LLMs for the automated generation of RTL designs from natural language descriptions.
 DAVE\cite{dave} emerged as an early study that fine-tuned GPT-2 \cite{gpt2} to automatically convert English specifications into Verilog code.
 Along this line, VeriGen\cite{Verigen} demonstrates that a fine-tuned open-source LLM (CodeGen-16B\cite{codegen}) can outperform GPT-3.5 Turbo \cite{gpt35} in generating functionally correct Verilog code, highlighting the potential of specialized smaller models for hardware design automation.
-Subsequently, OriGen \cite{origen} enhances RTL dataset quality via code-to-code improvement, while AutoVCoder \cite{autovcoder} utilizes data augmentation, two-phase fine-tuning, and domain-specific RAG.
-Betterv \cite{pei2024betterv} fine-tunes LLMs on domain-specific data with generative discriminators for functionally correct code.
-DeepRTL \cite{liu2025deeprtl} proposes a unified CodeT5+-based model, fine-tuned on Verilog code aligned with multi-level natural language descriptions.
-Following this, methods like Aivril\cite{aivril}, PromptV\cite{promptv}, and VerilogCoder\cite{verilogcoder} attempt to implement RTL generation using multi-agent approach.
-VRank\cite{vrank} and MAGE\cite{mage} also employ multi-candidate sampling method to assist high-quality RTL generation.
-PREFACE\cite{jha2025preface} introduces a reinforcement learning based framework that enhances LLMs in generating formally verifiable code by iteratively refining prompts based on verification feedback.
+Subsequently, OriGen \cite{origen} enhances RTL dataset quality via code-to-code improvement. {CodeV-R1} \cite{zhu2025qimeng} {proposes a RLVR framework for training Verilog-generating LLMs.} {ReasoningV} \cite{qin2025reasoningv} {introduces a high-quality Verilog code dataset that incorporates reasoning.} Following this, methods like Aivril\cite{aivril}, PromptV\cite{promptv}, and VerilogCoder\cite{verilogcoder} attempt to implement RTL generation using multi-agent approach.
+VRank\cite{vrank} and {MAGE}\cite{mage} also employ multi-candidate sampling method to assist high-quality RTL generation.
+HLSPilot\cite{xiong2024hlspilot} also introduced an LLM-based framework for HLS generation.